 Indispensable contributions are provided by country experts who have been asked to help by collecting fertility data and preparing documentation for individual countries and by describing their statistical systems and the peculiarities of their fertility data.
 The HFD fully documents the original data received from national statistical offices, research organizations, and publications.

 The HFD has become an important and valued resource of detailed and best-quality population-level fertility data for developed countries.
-Currently, it has more than 7,000 registered users and has been cited in more than 400 scientific publications (for a non-exhaustive list of publications, please see www.humanfertility.org/Docs/publications.pdf).
+Currently, it has more than 7,000 registered users and was cited in more than 400 scientific publications (for a non-exhaustive list of publications, please see www.humanfertility.org/Docs/publications.pdf).

 Key events related to the project are:

 Work on updating the data series has been supported in part by the Max Planck Society within the framework of the project "On the edge of societies: New vulnerable populations, emerging challenges for social policies and future demands for social innovation.
 The experience of the Baltic Sea States" (2016–2021).”